natewoodward/natewoodward.github.io/_posts/2019-11-23-more-bash-patterns.md

 tmpfile="$(mktemp --tmpdir "$prog.XXXXXXXXXX")" || exit 1
 ```

-This will safely create a new temporary file in a directory defined by the `$TMPDIR` environment variable if it's defined,
+This will atomically create a new temporary file in a directory defined by the `$TMPDIR` environment variable if it's defined,
 or `/tmp` if it's not.

 ### Run With a Lower Priority